 President: Christine Schweitzer.
 Vice President: Eric Higby.
 Treasurer: Carolyn Neal.
 Secretary: Jan Aubry.
 Members: Christine Gorman, Rose Hueramo, Allison Huntley, Debby Katzman, Mary Anne Louis, Michael Rock, Lynn VanVickle, Dorothy Vargen

 Those experiencing domestic abuse can contact HOPE of Ogle County 7 days a week/24 hours a day.
 This service is available in most languages.
 Our advocates are there to listen, offer support and provide information on ways to increase personal safety.
 Advocates provide information about victim’s rights and about local services that may also be of help.

 HOPE provides temporary emergency shelter for adults and their minor children who are experiencing domestic abuse.
 Safety, shelter, support and goal related services are provided to help individuals make their own choices about the next steps to take.
 Extended Emergency Shelter is also available by application to families who access our emergency shelter.
 In addition, a local provider offers temporary shelter to family pets whose owners are staying at our shelter.
 They are a boarding and grooming facility that generously assists those who need a safe place for their pets.

 Adult and child counseling services are provided by appointment in Rochelle, Polo, and Oregon.
 Folks who are experiencing or have experienced domestic abuse are welcome to contact HOPE to set an appointment with one of our supportive counselors.
 Teens involved in abusive relationships can also be provided individual support and counseling.
 Children of adult clients are offered child-centered counseling to help them with the effects of witnessing or experiencing abuse.
 Family counseling for the non-abusive caregiver and child is also available.

-HOPE staff provide public education to local schools, colleges, service organizations, and businesses.
-Topics covered are; the warning signs of abusive relationships, dating violence, domestic violence, how the community can help, and HOPE of Ogle County services.
+HOPE staff provides public education to local schools, colleges, service organizations, and businesses.
+Topics covered are: the warning signs of abusive relationships, dating abuse, domestic abuse, how the community can help, and HOPE of Ogle County services.

-Court advocates are available to assist those experiencing domestic violence, in obtaining court Orders of Protection in Ogle County.
+Court advocates are available to assist those experiencing domestic abuse, in obtaining court Orders of Protection in Ogle County.
 Court advocates provide support and guidance to assist victims through the court process and can provide referrals for legal assistance.